This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 - Celestial Seasonings – If you are looking for a slightly less “potent” potable, you may want to check out the tour at Celestial Seasonings in Boulder, Colorado.
 Find out the secrets to fine tea making and enjoy your favorite cup.
 Reservations are required for groups of 8 or more.

 - First Friday Art Walks – On Santa Fe, you will find Denver’s Arts District.
-The first Friday each month, the District comes alive as the street becomes a pedestrian walkway, and the galleries open their doors welcoming the public.
+On the first Friday of each month, the District comes alive as the street becomes a pedestrian walkway, and the galleries open their doors welcoming the public.

 Day Trips From Denver